Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 Thanks to this, our groups will be projected into that `<ng-content>`.

-Something important to note here is that we cannot add attributes like classes to the `<ng-content>` element because it will be replaced.
-No point in adding stuff to something that will disappear, right?
+Something important in here is that we cannot add attributes like classes to the `<ng-content>` and that is because it will be replaced.
+No point to add stuff to something that will disappear, right?
 Because of that, we had to create a `div` wrapper because we really need that `panel-group` class.

-The problem with this is that we are going to end up with:
+The problem with this is that we are going to end with:

 ```html
 <accordion class="ng-binding">